stevethomas15977/public_afe/README.md

 <span style="font-size:1.5em;">
 The current version is a simple monolith web application running on AWS LightSail.
 LightSail is a very cost-effective compute solution for small to medium businesses.
 Compute components consist of a single load balancer for TLS termination and a target-group of EC2 instance running a python-based web application.
 See diagram below “AFE Analysis (v1.0).
 <br><br>
-The solution is deployed using [Github Actions](https://github.com/stevethomas15977/public_afe/blob/main/.github/workflows/main.yaml), [Terraform](https://github.com/stevethomas15977/public_afe/tree/main/terraform), and Linux BASH cloud-init scripting.
+The solution is deployed using <a href="https://github.com/stevethomas15977/public_afe/blob/main/.github/workflows/main.yaml">Github Actions</a>, <a href="https://github.com/stevethomas15977/public_afe/tree/main/terraform">Terraform</a>, and Linux BASH cloud-init scripting.
 <br><br>
 Maintain and support as included in a separate SLA engagement.